What’s the key to lowering blood pressure naturally?

 A new study shows that just limiting salt does not control high blood pressure.
 This research demonstrated that the key to lowering high blood pressure naturally is to eat potassium-rich foods.

-Lowering Your Blood Pressure Naturally: New Research
+Lowering Blood Pressure Naturally: New Research

 Researchers at the Keck School of Medicine at the University of Southern California found that foods rich in potassium, including many fruits and vegetables, may be key to lowering blood pressure.